ebarcott/istio-cross-cluster-demo/README.md

 You should see both "no stars" and "red stars" reviews.
 This indicates that traffic is being split between the clusters!

 # Props
-Special thanks to @justinhopper and @erikabarcott for their help on this demo!
+Special thanks to @justinhopper and @ebarcott for their help on this demo!